BACKGROUND

 5.2.
 The Learner is permitted to pay for the Services utilising a third party Finance provider (Please note that the Supplier is not a broker and are not FCA (Financial Conduct Authority) regulated and are unable to provide any advice on finance), which will allow for the Services to be paid on a monthly basis.

-5.4 All amounts payable by the Learner under the Contract are inclusive of amounts in respect of value added tax chargeable from time to time (VAT).
-Where applicable, the VAT element of the invoice will be clearly specified and payment of this taxable element, is due at the same point as the Charges specified in Clause 5.1.
+All amounts payable by the Customer under the Contract are inclusive of amounts in respect of value added tax chargeable from time to time (VAT).
+Where applicable, the VAT element of the invoice will be clearly specified and payment of this taxable element is due at the same point as the Charges.

-5.4 The Learner shall pay each invoice submitted by the Supplier by Cash, Direct Bank Transfer, Card payment or BACS (including payment via a Finance provider) in full and in cleared funds to a bank account nominated in writing by the Supplier, and time for payment shall be of the essence of the Contract.
+The Customer shall pay each invoice submitted by the Supplier by cash, direct bank transfer, card payment or BACS (including payment via a Finance Provider) in full and in cleared funds to a bank account nominated in writing by the Supplier, and time for payment shall be of the essence of the Contract.

-5.6 If the Learner fails to make a payment due to the Supplier under the Contract by the due date, then, without limiting the Supplier’s remedies under Clause 8 (Termination), the Learner shall pay interest on the overdue sum from the due date until payment of the overdue sum, whether before or after judgment.
-Interest under this Clause 5.6 will accrue each day at 4% a year above the Bank of England’s base rate from time to time, but at 4% a year for any period when that base rate is below 0%.
+If the Customer fails to make a payment due to the Supplier under the Contract by the due date, then, without limiting the Supplier’s remedies under clause 9 (Termination), the Customer shall pay interest on the overdue sum from the due date until payment of the overdue sum, whether before or after judgment.
+Interest under this clause 5.8 will accrue each day at four percent (4%) a year above the Bank of England’s base rate from time to time, but at four percent (4%) a year for any period when that base rate is below 0%.

 6.1.
 The Supplier warrants to the Learner that services will be performed by appropriately qualified and trained personnel.